by-jp/www.byjp.me/content/photos/instagram/6j2toj7mqeiffdfkzwlkyzupyu/index.md

 - from-instagram
 - yvette
 ---
-An amazing early birthday present from {{< friend yvette >}} — a tour of the disused parts of Charing Cross underground station\!
+An amazing early birthday present from {{< friend yvette >}} — a tour of the disused parts of Charing Cross underground station!

-This construction tunnel has an extremely unusual S-bend in it, because the engineers wanted to avoid the support structures of Nelson's Column\!
+This construction tunnel has an extremely unusual S-bend in it, because the engineers wanted to avoid the support structures of Nelson's Column!